-So, I guess that it supports.
-The things it supports are the main point or the points throughout the story.
+Well, I guess that it’s supporting this.
+The things it’s supporting are now the main point (or points) throughout the story.

-And, text evidence also helps the reader draw a conclusion, or it leads to the conclusion throughout the story.
+Text evidence will also help the readers to come to a conclusion, or it may lead the reader to a conclusion throughout a story.

-So, it’s important that text evidence is three things: precise, descriptive, and factual.
+It is important that text evidence has three things: it must be precise, descriptive, and also factual.

-Remember I said that text evidence supports the main point or points in a story.
-Well, generally, a main point and points throughout a piece of writing are going to be very general.
-They’re not going to be very specific.
-So, since these things are very general, it’s important that there are some specifics in the paper.
-So, that’s why the text evidence needs to be precise.
-That way, your paper isn’t vague, or the writer’s paper isn’t vague.
+Do you remember that I said that text evidence is supporting the main point, or main points, in the story?
+Now generally, the main point or main points in a piece of writing will be very general.
+Usually, They’ll not be very specific.
+And because these things are so general, it is very important that the author adds some specifics in the piece and that’s exactly why the provided text evidence must be precise.
+By doing that, your paper, or the writer’s paper, won’t be vague.